Towards Industrial-scale Product Configuration: Introduction

 \subsection{Related work}

-Early on, a general ontology for representing product configuration problems was introduced in~\citep{sotimasu98a}, which inspired many of \coom's concepts. \Coom\ also draws inspiration from the field of \emph{product ontologies}~\citep{lifobi97,baumeister18a}.
+Early on, a general ontology for representing product configuration problems was introduced in~\citep{sotimasu98a}, which inspired many of \coom's concepts. \Coom\ also draws inspiration from other ontologies aiming to represent corporate knowledge in a standardized way~\citep{brmawazhwopasr07a,coheluolpascst09a}, especially in the context of products and industrial manufacturing~\citep{lifobi97,baumeister18a}.
 A wide range of approaches exist for representing and solving configuration problems across various paradigms~\citep{junker06a,hofestrybawo14a}.
-In recent years, ASP has emerged as a promising alternative, as evidenced by several applications~\citep{gekasc11c,fefaateruraz17a,gescer19a,hebasasc22a}.
+In recent years, ASP has emerged as a promising alternative, as evidenced by several applications~ \citep{ gekasc11c, fefaateruraz17a, gescer19a, hebasasc22a }.
 Moreover, \cite{faryscsh15a} developed an object-oriented approach to configuration by directly defining concepts in ASP, and \cite{ruscst23a} recently proposed an ASP-based approach rooted in firm mathematical foundations.
 In the context of interactive configuration, \cite{fahakrscscta20a}~conducted a comparative evaluation of various systems, including the ASP solver \clingo\ as well as SAT and CP systems, for their suitability in this context, finding \clingo\ to be as capable as any other system.

 Another system for interactive configuration has been developed by \cite{cavavede23a}, which uses the IDP-Z3 reasoning engine to interactively solve configuration problems specified in the FO$(\cdot)$ language.
 This has been successfully applied to various applications such as finding suitable adhesives \citep{vavejodowi24a} and machine component design \citep{aedeve22a}.